Huo Yuanjia: Rise to fame

 In 1902, Huo responded to a challenge advertised by a Russian wrestler in Xiyuan Park, Tianjin.
 The wrestler openly called the Chinese "sick men of Asia" because no one accepted his challenge to a fight.
-The Russian forfeited when Huo accepted his challenge and told Huo that he was merely putting on a performance to make a living and apologised for his earlier remark in the newspaper.
+The Russian forfeited when Huo accepted his challenge and apologised for his earlier remark in the newspaper.

 Between 1909 and 1910, Huo travelled to Shanghai twice to accept an open challenge posed by an Irish boxer, Hercules O'Brien.
 The two of them had arguments over the rules governing such boxing matches and eventually agreed that whoever knocked down his opponent would be the victor.
 O'Brien supposedly fought Huo and lost.
 Huo's victory was a great inspiration to the Chinese people and had them questioning the basis of imperialistic dominance.
 However, there is a lot of controversy over whether the fight ever took place.
 A recent article states that O'Brien opted to leave town instead.

 Chin Woo Athletic Association

 Between 1909 and 1910, Huo founded the Chin Woo Physical Training Centre (精武体操会) (later renamed to "Chin Woo Athletic Association") with his close friend Nong Jinsun, who served as the president of the association.
 Huo was encouraged by his close friends and was sponsored by Sun Yat-sen and Song Jiaoren, who were living in Tokyo.
 The centre was meant to be a school for learning the arts of self-defense and improvement of health and mind.

 Huo suffered from jaundice and tuberculosis and started seeing a Japanese physician for medication and treatment.
 The physician, who was a member of the Japanese Judo Association in Shanghai, invited Huo to a competition upon hearing of the latter's fame.
-Huo's student, Liu Zhensheng, competed with a judo practitioner.
+Huo's student, Liu Zhensheng (劉振聲), competed with a judo practitioner.
 Although there were disputes over who won the match, both sides generally agreed that the disagreement culminated in a brawl and that members of the judo team, including the head instructor, were injured, some with broken fingers and hands.